 UpCloud is a European (Finnish) cloud computing company with global operations offering quality performance at reasonable prices, along with an industry-leading service level agreement.

-Developer plans are ideal for hosting personal projects, and they’re cheap.
+Developer plans are ideal for personal projects and are relatively inexpensive.
 Not only that, you can get 1 GB RAM, 1 Core, and 10 GB storage for under 4 USD/month.
 General-purpose plans offer balanced resources for most uses.

 Basically the same as DigitalOcean’s AMD droplets and Vultr high-frequency servers.
 And the same prices.
 For less than 8 bucks a month, you get 1 GB RAM, 1 core, and 25 GB storage.

-The difference between developer and general-purpose plans is that developer plans are equipped with SSDs and older-generation CPUs, whereas general purpose plans include AMD processors and MaxIOPS storage.
+The primary difference between developer and general-purpose plans is that developer plans utilize SSDs and older-generation CPUs, whereas general-purpose plans employ AMD processors and MaxIOPS storage.

 There is also a difference in the UpCloud prices between global and Finland; usually, international prices are lower, so it could be a tax-related issue.